aukilabs/hagall-old/README.md

 ## Server Operator's Manual

-While we at Auki Labs run several Hagall servers in multiple regions on AWS, we allow for anyone to become a Hagall server operator and help us run part of our infrastructure.
+While we at Auki Labs run several Hagall servers in multiple regions on AWS, we allow anyone to become a Hagall server operator and help us run part of our infrastructure.

-At a later stage we plan to launch a system that rewards Hagall server operators with tokens based on traffic served.
+At a later stage, we plan to launch a system that rewards Hagall server operators with tokens based on traffic served.

-If you have spare compute resources, enough bandwidth and wish to become a Hagall server operator, please see a deployment method below for instructions on how to get started.
+If you have spare compute resources, enough bandwidth and wish to become a Hagall server operator, please see the deployment method below for instructions on how to get started.

 If you are running into problems, you can report them as [issues](https://github.com/aukilabs/hagall/issues) here on GitHub or talk to us on [Discord](https://discord.gg/aukiverse).

 **It is important that your server is running 24/7 without interruption.
-When a server with active players is shut down, the players will lose their game session which is bad experience.
+When a server with active players is shut down, the players will lose their game session, which is a bad experience.
 Thus servers that misbehave will be delisted and not receive any more incoming traffic.**

 ### Minimum requirements

 Most modern computers will be able to run Hagall.
-We have tested on desktops, laptops, servers and Raspberry Pis.
+We have tested on desktops, laptops, servers, and Raspberry Pis.

 - An x86 or ARMv6+ processor
 - At least 64 MiB of RAM
 - At least 20 MiB of disk space
 - A supported operating system, we currently provide pre-compiled binaries for Windows, macOS, Linux, FreeBSD, Solaris as well as Docker images

-Additionally you need this in order to expose Hagall to the Internet:
+Additionally, you need this in order to expose Hagall to the Internet:

 - A web server or reverse proxy which
  - is compatible with HTTPS and WebSockets (HTTP/1.1 or later)
  - has an SSL certificate installed
 - A stable Internet connection with
  - an externally accessible, public IP address for your reverse proxy to listen to
  - at least 10 Mbps downstream and upstream
 - A domain name configured to point to your IP address

 You can use our Docker Compose or Kubernetes setup that includes a basic nginx reverse proxy with a Let's Encrypt issued SSL certificate.

 Auki's Hagall Discovery Service will perform regular checks on the health of your server to determine if it's fit to serve traffic.
-Make sure that you have enough spare compute capacity and bandwidth for hosting sessions or your server might be delisted from the network.
+Make sure that you have enough spare compute capacity and bandwidth for hosting sessions, or your server might be delisted from the network.

 ### Configuration